mtice/graph-box/README.md

-Repo for some collab with Angelo and Austin Bentley.
+Repo for some collab with Angelo Luna and Austin Bentley.